Canada Job Outlook

 Overview of government programs or policies influencing employment

-Over 1.3 million migrants settled permanently in Canada from 2016 – 2021 and Canada’s Immigration levels plan shows that the nation will invite 1.5 million new residents by 2026.
-There were more than 875,041 immigrants who entered the nation in 2023, and the immigration levels plan shows that Canada anticipates inviting 485,000 migrants in 2024, and 500,000 in 2025.
+Over 1.3 million migrants settled permanently in Canada from 2016 – 2021 and Canada’s Immigration levels plan shows that the nation will invite 1.5 million new residents by this year.
+There were more than 875,041 immigrants who entered the nation in 2023, and the new immigration levels plan shows that Canada plans to welcome 2 million newcomers by 2028

 Challenges and Opportunities for Job Seekers in Canada